On spaces of commuting elements in Lie groups: Summary of results

 The singular homology groups of each individual space $\Ho(\mathbb{Z}^n,G)$ are then formally given in terms of those of $Comm(G)$ as described below.
 To give the explicit answers, a tighter hold on fixed points of the action of $W$ on $H^*(G/T) \otimes \T^*[V]$ is required.
-In particular, Molien's theorem can be applied to work out the fixed points in $H^*(G/T;\C) \otimes \T^*[V \otimes_{\Z} \C]$, the resulting cohomology groups with complex coefficients $\C$, see the appendix.
+In particular, Molien's theorem can be applied to work out the fixed points in $H^*(G/T;\C) \otimes \T^*[V \otimes_{\Z} \C]$, the resulting cohomology groups with complex coefficients $\C$ as given in the appendix.